Grigory Potemkin: Favorite of Catherine II

 Potemkin returned to court in January 1774 expecting to walk into Catherine's arms.
 The political situation, however, had become complex.
 Yemelyan Pugachev had just arisen as a pretender to the throne, and commanded a rebel army thirty thousand strong.
 In addition, Catherine's son Paul turned eighteen and began to gain his own support.
 By late January Potemkin had tired of the impasse and effected (perhaps with encouragement from Catherine) a "melodramatic retreat" into the Alexander Nevsky Monastery.
 Catherine relented and had Potemkin brought back in early February 1774, when their relationship became intimate.

-Several weeks later he had usurped Vasilchikov as Catherine's favorite, and was given the title of Adjutant General.
-When Catherine's friend Friedrich Melchior, Baron von Grimm objected to Vasilchikov's dismissal, she wrote back to him, "Why do you reproach me because I dismiss a well-meaning but extremely boring bourgeois in favour of one of the greatest, the most comical and amusing, characters of this iron century?"
+Several weeks later he had usurped Vasilchikov as Catherine's favourite, and was given the title of Adjutant General.
+When Catherine's friend Friedrich Melchior, Baron von Grimm, objected to Vasilchikov's dismissal, she wrote back to him, "Why do you reproach me because I dismiss a well-meaning but extremely boring bourgeois in favour of one of the greatest, the most comical and amusing, characters of this iron century?"
 His uncouth behavior shocked the court, but Potemkin showed himself capable of suitable formality when necessary.

 The frequent letters the pair sent to each other survive, revealing their affair to be one of "laughter, sex, mutually admired intelligence, and power".
 Many of their trysts seem to have centered around the banya sauna in the basement of the Winter Palace; Potemkin soon grew so jealous that Catherine had to detail her prior love-life for him.
 Potemkin also rose in political stature, particularly on the strength of his military advice.
-In March 1774 he became Lieutenant-Colonel in the Preobrazhensky Guards, a post previously held by Alexei Orlov.
+In March 1774, he became Lieutenant Colonel in the Preobrazhensky Guards, a post previously held by Alexei Orlov.
 He also became captain of the Chevaliers-Gardes from 1784.

 In quick succession he won appointment as Governor-General of Novorossiya, as a member of the State Council, as General-in-Chief, as vice-president of the College of War and as Commander-in-Chief of the Cossacks.
 These posts made him rich, and he lived lavishly.
 To improve his social standing he was awarded the prestigious Order of St. Alexander Nevsky and Order of St. Andrew, along with the Polish Order of the White Eagle, the Prussian Order of the Black Eagle, the Danish Order of the Elephant and the Swedish Royal Order of the Seraphim.